sandeep-tukaram/algods/DesignAlgoDS.md

 But here's the thing: I decided to take a different path.
 I spent time diving deep into textbooks, research papers, and blogs.
 Sure, there's a risk of "falling behind," but I've made peace with that.
 This is my way of breaking free from that rat race, even if just a bit.
 I'll be honest - I'm totally fascinated by this stuff, and I think it's worth the time to really get it.

-I hope I can encourage you to do the same.
+I hope I can encourage you to do the same while saving lot of time and effort.

 ## 2. Approach
 Let's keep this simple and straightforward!
 We're going to break everything down into manageable pieces.
 And here's the key thing to remember: every algorithm - and I mean every single one - comes down to just two parts: how we store our data, and the operations we perform on it.
 Let's see how this plays out, starting with the basics and working our way up to tougher problems.